-Contributory vs Non-Contributory Membership in Concordia Pension Plan Once you become a member of the pension plan (see page 4) you are automatically enrolled as a non-contributory member.
-You can change your membership status to contributory (or back to non-contributory) in any year after becoming a member.
-Contributory members earn double the benefits of non-contributory members.
-To Change your Membership Status: Just go to the CUPFA website and click on publications, pension.
-The Contribution Status Change form is the second document on that page.
-You can also find the form at the Pension @ccess link(Cspace/Services/Visit Pensions).
+Contributory vs Non-Contributory Membership in Concordia Pension Plan Once you have earned enough to become a member of the Concordia pension plan (see page 4) you are automatically enrolled as a non-contributory member of the pension plan at Concordia.
+However you can change your membership status to contributory (or back to at Concordia.
+However you can change your membership status to contributory (or back to non-contributory) in any year after becoming a member.
+Becoming a contributory member means you will contribute to the plan.
+This does reduce the maximum amount you can contribute to an RRSP but your final pension can be considerably higher (see page 5).
+To change your membership status see instructions on page 6.